Underdoge/infection/README.md

 - Press the "Healthy Color" button to change the color of new healthy individuals.
 - Press the "Infected Color" button to change the color of new infected individuals.
 - Press the "Recovered Color" button to change the color of new recovered individuals.
+- Only new individuals will be created with the new color, previously created individuals are not affected when changing the color.
+In other words, each individual keeps its infection status color throughout the simulation until it updates its infection status.
 #
 # Requirements
-- Python 3.6 or greater
+- Python 3.7 or greater
 - Git (to clone the repo)
 #
 # Unsupported